mudita/MuditaOS/doc/development_workflow.md

 - run unit tests (`make check`),
 - check if your code formatting complies with [`.clang-format`](../clang-format).

-As a part of our continuous integration proccess we also run integration tests using our own [testing framework](../test/README.md).
+As a part of our continuous integration proccess we will be soon introducing our own [test harness](../test/README.md).

 ## Submit a Pull Request